 So, when it comes to our living environment and the health of our families, the quality of indoor air demands to be taken seriously.

-The Difference between Air Filters and Air Purifiers
+The Difference between an Air Filter vs Air Purifier

 What are air filters?

 Air filters sieve out pollutants like dust, mold, bacteria, and allergens.
 They serve the same purpose as an air purifier but work in a different way altogether.

 Common types of air filters

 - Activated carbon - Activated carbon filters are highly porous and very good at trapping matter.
 They are typically used as secondary or pre-filters.

 - Fiberglass - Fiberglass filters are one of the most common disposable filters.
 They work by trapping pollutants in layers of fiberglass material.
 Some filters are electrostatically charged to increase the number of particles they catch.

 - HEPA filters - High-Efficiency Particulate Air filters are regarded as the highest efficiency filters available, HEPA filters trap 99.97 percent of particles to a size of 0.3 microns.
 These filters are utilized in homes, industry, and because they are so good at filtering the air, the medical profession even uses them.

 - Washable filters - Washable filters are reusable, and so the most cost-effective.